Joshua-Wright/hosts_haskell/README.md

   -h host       --hostname=host        hostname to use.
 Tries to determine system hostname if unspecified
 ```

 Hosts files are downloaded and combined in parallel and normalized to all direct to `0.0.0.0` for efficiency
+The whiltelist file is for exact entries to not be included in the final output